 It is over two decades since Rwanda experienced one of the most brutal genocides in history.
-Now, as progress has been made in restoring law and order and improving governance, the country is emerging as a development and economic success story, not least because women are becoming increasingly more empowered.
+As progress has been made in restoring law and order and improving governance, the country is emerging as a development and economic success story, not least because women are becoming increasingly more empowered.

-“If we want women to be at the forefront of a movement to build prosperity.
-We must give them the tools to make their voices resonate.” – Resonate founder, Ayla Schlosser
+“If we want women to be at the forefront of a movement to build prosperity, we must give them the tools to make their voices resonate.” – Resonate founder, Ayla Schlosser

-In 2008, the underdog in the race to lead the Democrats showed impressive oratory panache.
-Resonate is based on the work of Marshall Ganz’s grassroots platform behind that ‘Yes we can!’ campaign: “Organisers recruited local volunteers,” he says, “trained them in leadership, assigned them goals, provided them with the tools to mobilise the voters themselves, and coached them to success.”
+Resonate is based on the work of Marshall Ganz’s grassroots platform behind the ‘Yes we can!’ campaign from 2008.
+The underdog in the race to lead the Democrats showed impressive oratory panache.
+“Organisers recruited local volunteers,” Marshall eplxained, “trained them in leadership, assigned them goals, provided them with the tools to mobilise the voters themselves, and coached them to success.”

 AtlasAction: To connect or partner with Resonate, get in touch here.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.